Bibron's toadlet: Chemosignals

-For this species, calling behavior during mating season can have significant costs for the survival of the frog.
+For this species, calling behaviour during mating season can have significant costs for the survival of the frog.
 Time spent calling decreases time spent foraging, drinking water, and hiding from prey.
 Increased calling time increases the risk of dehydration and starvation.
 To mitigate these costs, this species utilizes chemosignals to attract females and repel males from their territory.
 The anatomy of this species includes pronounced dorsal, axillary, and femoral glands that have been shown to produce a pungent mucus that activates during the breeding season.

 The chemosignals expunged by the members of this species serve as both a mate attractant and as a repellent to other males.
 Female P. bibronii have been proven to be attracted to male odors and males have been proven to avoid other male odors.
 Interestingly, females are also attracted to other female odors which could allow them to locate nest sites that have been previously visited by other females.
-Male P. bibronii increase calling behavior in the presence of female odors.
+Male P. bibronii increase calling behaviour in the presence of female odors.
 Chemosignals are an important way that this species deduces the sex of other members of the species in cryptic conditions with low visual and auditory information.

 The combination of both acoustic and chemical communication can also be seen in two other frogs, the Australian magnificent treefrog and the dwarf African clawed frog.
 Similar to P. bibronii, the African clawed frog also mates in dark and murky conditions, indicating that chemical communication evolved to help frogs distinguish potential mates with lower levels of other sensory information.
 Many members of the anuran family that breed through acoustic signaling also have structurally similar breeding glands that are now vestigial.
 This suggests that chemical signaling in P. bibronii and other anurans evolved prior to acoustic signaling.